friedelschoen/fiss/src/man/fsvc.8.md

 ## DESCRIPTION

-`fsvc` is a command line tool for controlling services on a FISS system.
+`fsvc` is a command line tool for controlling services on a fiss system.
 It provides various commands for starting, stopping, enabling, disabling, sending signals to, checking the status of, pausing, resuming, and switching the runlevel of services.

 ## OPTIONS